flyingkaktus/go-to-orbit-android-simulator/README.md

-As the name of the application implies "Go To Orbit", the goal is to get into an orbital space flight. orbital flight.
+As the name of the application implies "Go To Orbit", the goal is to get into an orbital space flight.
 The player controls a satellite with the help of thrusters.
 Other objects of the game world are three small spheres, symbolic of moons, with which collusion can occur.
 All three moons orbit a larger object on stable orbits.
 The larger object represents a kind of dwarf planet.
 The proportions here are not to scale.
 Starting from it the